 and socks with God!
 And what's this with your little hands

-?
+and feet?
 Such blasphemous familiarity sounds like

 you're chatting with your uncles.